 The symposium begins in Indianapolis at Newfields.
 Join us for exclusive tours of the newly reinstalled design galleries at the Indianapolis Museum of Art, as well as the first reception and Evening Conversation of the symposium.

-Events continue in Columbus with Morning Conversations in St. Peter's Lutheran Church, exclusive walking and bus tours, a documentary screening and Q&A, an Evening Conversation at North Christian Church, and the Opening Night Party at Upland Brewing Co.
+Events continue in Columbus with Morning Conversations in St. Peter's Lutheran Church, exclusive walking and bus tours, a documentary screening and Q&A, an Evening Conversation at North Christian Church, and the Opening Night Party at the Columbus Pump House.

 Events continue in Columbus with Morning and Evening Conversations in First Christian Church, the AIA Trade Show in The Commons, and more chances to experience exclusive walking and bus tours.

 The symposium events come to an end with a look to the future as we meet the 2018–19 Miller Prize Winners, celebrate with a party on 4th Street, and experience exclusive walking and bus tours.

 2:00-5:00 pm – Afternoon Tours at Newfields (Two Tours)